Modeling and Calibration of Supplier Selection Problem in Freight Agent-Based Simulations: Acknowledgments

 \section{Acknowledgments}

 This material is based on work supported by the U.S. Department of Energy, Office of Science, under contract number DE-AC02-06CH11357.
-This report and the work described were sponsored by the U.S. Department of Energy (DOE) Vehicle Technologies Office (VTO) under the Integrated Transportation and Energy Cross-Sectoral System of Systems at Scale (ITES4), an initiative of the Energy Efficient Mobility Systems (EEMS) Program.
-Melissa Rossi, a DOE Office of Energy Efficiency and Renewable Energy (EERE) manager, played an important role in establishing the project concept, advancing implementation, and providing guidance.
+This report and the work described were sponsored by the U.S. Department of Energy (DOE) Transportation Technologies Office (TTO) under the Integrated Transportation and Energy Cross-Sectoral System of Systems at Scale (ITES4), an initiative of the Energy Efficient Mobility Systems (EEMS) Program.
+Melissa Rossi, a DOE Office of Energy Critical Minerals and Energy Innovation (CMEI) manager, played an important role in establishing the project concept, advancing implementation, and providing guidance.